brettwooldridge/SansOrm/README.md

 | ``@Table``            | ``name``                                             |
 | ``@Transient``        | n/a                                                  |

-By default, SansOrm will *lower-case* all `name`` and ``table`` attribute values, which is fine for DML case-_in_sensitive databases such as PostgreSQL, Derby, Oracle, etc.  However, some databases are case-sensitive with respect to identifiers, such as H2.
+By default, SansOrm will *lower-case* all ``name`` and ``table`` attribute values, which is fine for DML case-_insensitive_ databases such as PostgreSQL, Derby, Oracle, etc.  However, some databases are case-sensitive with respect to identifiers, such as H2.
 Therefore, SansOrm supports *case-sensitive* databases through the use of quoted identifiers.

 Quoted identifer example:
 ```java